David Chung

 Leveraging process engineering to bridge the gap in domain expertise when supporting my son.

-I am not a debater.
 When my son Luke needed help with his debate prep, I felt the familiar pang of parental inadequacy.
-I wanted to help, but I lacked the specific domain skills to coach him on cross-examinations or rebuttal strategies.
+I wanted to help.
+But I lacked the specific skills to coach him on cross-examinations or rebuttal strategy.

 But I know process.
 And I know how to build.